jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2020-04-17

+Doing some clean-up work on the wind indicator...

+- Delete function degreesToCardinal(degrees) and hard code wind label

 ### 2020-04-16

 Let's try getting the wind direction indicator to work as designed.
 I really wanted to do this with CSS only (no images).
 While I'm sure this is possible, it was easier for me to get an image working.
 A problem with this is that it depends on the size of the element staying the same.
 Maybe I can get around this by using an SVG instead of a PNG.
 Anyway, the initial version is sort of working, but needs a bit of cleanup.